pshrest001/Class-Notes/README.md

 # Class-Notes
-# This will contain all of my class-notes
+# This will contain all the important docs for Senior design I